 You may need, therefore, to walk from main roads to your cottage, if your car can’t make it along/up the smaller roads.
 We can’t offer any discount or refund under these circumstances – sorry!

 We strongly recommend you take out suitable insurance as soon as you book a holiday, to cover you against unforeseen cancellation etc.

 The Yorkshire Dales are very easy to reach from all northern ports – just contact us for more information on how to get here and how long it will take.

 Payment & Booking

 In the event that you have to cancel your holiday, we shall try to relet it for you.
-If it is relet, monies received by Cat Hole Cottages for the relet holiday, less the deposit, booking fee and any extras already paid by the holidaymaker, will be refunded to the holidaymaker within 2 weeks after the relet holiday has taken place.
+If it is relet, monies received by Cat Hole Cottages for the relet holiday, less the deposit, £10 booking fee and any extras already paid by the holidaymaker, will be refunded to the holidaymaker within 2 weeks after the relet holiday has taken place.
 If we are unable to relet, all monies paid will be forfeited to the Agent/Cottage Owner.
-Further details of our Cancellation Policy are available in Section 4 of our Terms and Conditions of Rental.
+If you cancel your holiday more than 56 days before, the full deposit and booking fee are forfeit.
+Between 56 and 29 days, 50% of the cost is forfeit.
+Between 28 and 15 days, 90% is forfeit.
+14 days or less to the holiday, 100% of the cost is forfeit.
 Please note that once your holiday is booked and a deposit paid, the deposit and booking fee are non-refundable under all circumstances.